TheCandidStartup/TheCandidStartup.github.io/_drafts/dynamodb-database-grid-view.md

 tags: databases AWS
 ---

-DynamoDB is AWS's flagship cloud native, horizontally scalable, NoSQL database.
+[DynamoDB](https://aws.amazon.com/dynamodb/) is AWS's flagship, cloud native, horizontally scalable, NoSQL database.
 The work that ultimately led to the release of DynamoDB in 2012 [started in 2004](https://www.dynamodbguide.com/the-dynamo-paper/).
 Amazon was growing rapidly and finding it hard to scale their relational databases.
 The development of DynamoDB was driven by the [observation](https://www.allthingsdistributed.com/2017/10/a-decade-of-dynamo.html) that 70% of Amazon's queries were key-value lookups using a primary key to return a single row.
 Another 20% returned a set of rows from a single table.

 DynamoDB was built to satisfy these two use cases while achieving virtually unlimited scalability and consistent single digit milliseconds latency.